Photo: Tobias Alt

 Settlement began in 1778 under a French military administration but barely survived its first decade.

-A lengthy struggle between France and Great Britain for the islands ended in 1814, when they were ceded to the latter.
+A lengthy struggle between France and Great Britain for the islands ended in 1814, when they were ceded to the British.
 Seychelles and Mauritius were given to England by the Treaty of Paris in 1814.

 During the 19th century, chinese and indian tradesmen, together with former slaves settled in the island.
 They founded their own colony seperated from the Crown in 1903.